-Experiment: Control of Citrus Gall Wasp 99
+Experiment: Control of Citrus Gall Wasp 103

 Recently, I posted some observations and theories that I have been developing on citrus gall wasps.
-To test out the theories, we’re setting up a trial to see which treatment regime might produce the healthiest and most productive trees.
+To test out the theories, I’m setting up a trial to see which treatment regime might produce the healthiest and most productive trees.

-Setting up the Gall Wasp experiment
+Setting up the gall wasp experiment

-In August 2017 we purchased 10 Meyer lemon trees.
+In August 2017 I purchased 10 Meyer lemon trees.
 At the time of purchase, they were relatively identical in size, shape and stage of growth.
 The trees were randomly paired up and allocated to five different treatments:

-We potted up 10 lemon trees.
+I potted up 10 lemon trees.
 Two trees are each going to be subjected to different treatments.

 The plants were placed together to ensure that all experienced similar growing conditions, sunlight, microclimate and irrigation.